 Don’t just think about it.
 Make sure to write it down and get really analytical.
 Here are some questions that might help you along the way.
 Whenever you see a photo you like, ask yourself these questions:

-– What shapes was the photographer using (circles, triangles, rectangles)?
+- Secondly, what shapes was the photographer using (circles, triangles, rectangles)?

-– What kind of food props (plates, cutlery, napkins, utensils) was the person using?
+- Last but not least, what kind of food props (plates, cutlery, napkins, utensils) was the person using?

 This wraps up my tips on how to improve your food photography!
 Hopefully you learnt some amazing